 - Multiple field options to recreate hardcopy forms

-- Media attachment support like time-stamped photos, audio, video, GPS location, and notes
+- Media attachment support, like time-stamped photos, audio, video, GPS location, and notes

-- Configurable notifications and automatic alerts to stakeholders
+- Notifications and automatic alerts to stakeholders

-- Guard authentication and supervisor follow-up
+- Officer authentication and supervisor follow-up

 - Reporting analytics to track status